Dev-Mikael/DevOps_Course_and_Review/Week one/Devops, Linux and Git summary.md

 # **INTRODUCTION TO DEVOPS, OPERATING SYSTEMS AND LINUX OS, VERSION CONTROL WITH GIT.**

-*This markdown file contains a review of concepts learnt on the Devops with Nana Course, extra resources used will be refrenced and it may or may not be an exact representation of the course.*
+*This markdown file contains a review of concepts learnt on the Devops with Nana Course, extra resources used will be referenced and it may or may not be an exact representation of the course.*

 *This file will contain a brief summary of the topics listed above.*

 ## **Introduction to DevOps.**

-Basically from all introduction to DevOps tutorials i have watched, DevOps was adopted to help reduce the time of product delivery to market.
+Basically from all the introduction to DevOps tutorials i have watched, DevOps was adopted to help reduce the time of product delivery to market.

 __"DevOps combines development and operations to increase the efficiency, speed, and security of software development and delivery compared to traditional processes."__ - GitLab.